sheepish12/Persistence/README.md

 1. Get the latest version of Persistence from the [Releases](https://github.com/BenSBk/Persistence/releases) page.
 2. Add the ProfileService dependency from the Roblox library [asset](https://www.roblox.com/library/5331689994/ProfileService).
 3. Put both inside ServerStorage or similar and change the path to ProfileService inside Persistence.
-4. Add a script inside ServerScriptService that initialises the module and registers players.
+4. Add a script inside ServerScriptService that initialises the module and registers and deregisters players.
 This script is where you will choose the data template and profile store name:
 ```lua
 local ServerStorage = game:GetService("ServerStorage")
 local Players = game:GetService("Players")